-We walk at a casual pace, with time to take pictures etc. The tour takes around three hours in total.
+We walk at a casual pace, with time to take pictures etc. The Leith Walk is shorter – about 2 and half hours and the New Town about three hours in total.
 At some of the venues we will stand to sample the food, but on the whole we will be seated around a table in a normal, relaxed restaurant situation.

 What if I have dietary restrictions or allergies?

-Please be sure and let us know if you (or anyone in your group) has dietary restrictions (e.g. vegetarian, diabetic, allergy, etc.) when you purchase your tickets ie at least 48 hours notice.
+Please be sure and let us know if you (or anyone in your group) has dietary restrictions (e.g. vegetarian, diabetic, gluten allergy, etc.) when you purchase your tickets ie at least 48 hours notice.
 As long as we know well in advance, we can accommodate your needs.
-Even with Stockbridge which is quite seafood orientated, we can organise local substitutes to mussels and smoked salmon

 Is the tour wheelchair and pushchair accessible?